-Can the Olympic Committees check for a natural high?
-We all know that Adrenalin Rush can’t be measured, the energy, … it can’t be seen, it’s just there.
+Can Olympic Athletes be on a Natural Adrenalin High Can the Olympic Committees check for natural body creating energy?
+We all know that adrenalin rush can’t be measured, the vigor … it can’t be seen, it’s just there.

 2018 Olympics have come and gone and what a show!